PhluantMobile/dojo_js/README.md

 ### Word Capitalization

-The framework provides a function to capitalize a specified word.
+This function returns a capitalized version of a specified word.

 Example:
 ```